Areas of Concern and Remedial Action Plans

 Under the Great Lakes Water Quality Agreement (GLWQA)

-Within the GLWQA, there are 43 AOCs in total.
-12 of which are located in Canada, 26 in the United States, and 5 binational AOCs that are shared by the two countries.
+of 1987, AOCs in Canada and the United States were formally identified.
 To remediate the damage in each AOC, government, community, and industry partners are undertaking Remedial Action Plans to restore environmental health in their local areas.

 For more than 100 years Hamilton has been exposed to industrial and urban development.
 In the middle of the nineteenth century, the Great Western Railway was founded in the city, making Hamilton the centre of Canadian industry.
 Hamilton's industrial past has come at a price, namely, environmental degradation of surrounding ecosystems, in particular Hamilton Harbour.

 Prior to modern pollution laws, waste was dumped into the Harbour by industries, which today, continue to threaten public health, contaminate fish and wildlife, and restrict the use of the waterfront.
 Over the past century, sediment contaminated by metals, polychlorinated biphenyls (PCBs), and other hazardous chemicals has been released into the environment.